philipstubbs13/runner-pulse/README.md

 Follow these instructions to set up and run the project on your local machine.

-Clone the project from GitHub.
+1. Clone the project from GitHub.

 ```bash
   git clone https://github.com/philipstubbs13/runner-pulse.git
 ```

-Go to the project directory.
+2. Go to the project directory.

 ```bash
   cd runner-pulse
 ```

-Install dependencies.
+3. Install dependencies.

 ```bash
   npm install
 ```

+4. Set up environment variables.

+   a.
+In the root of the project, create a `.env` file.

+   b.
+Copy the environment variables from `.env.example` into the `.env` file.

 Start the Next.js development server.